Kratom is an herbal supplement from a tropical evergreen tree in Southeast Asia, where it’s been traditionally used as a medicine.

 It’s also a very controversial substance, for a variety of reasons.
 But as is the case with most drugs, a lot of the reasons for its availability come down to politics, rather than safety and research.
 While not without risks, in the right doses and contexts, kratom can be used to improve focus, support addiction withdrawal, and improve sleep.

-It also, per a few research studies as well as thousands of kratom users, clearly has an effect on sexual performance.
+Per a few research studies as well as thousands of kratom users, it also clearly has an effect on sexual performance.

 The strongest link comes from one study in particular.